akifkartal03/Data-Structures-with-Java/HW1-Cargo Company Management System/README.md

-### A simulation of the Cargo company management system by using Java language features.
+### A simulation of the Cargo company management system by using Java language and OOP features .
-#### See for details Project_Details.pdf file.